 The Importance of Self-Care

-Preventing mental illness and addiction starts with you.
-Do you prioritize and attend to your own physical and emotional needs?
+Preventing and treating mental illness and addiction starts with you.
+How do you prioritize and attend to your physical and emotional needs?
 The old adage is true — fill your own cup first.
 Before you can take measures to support others, you have to take care of yourself.

 Self-care involves two key components: mental and physical health.

 Over time, the troubling thoughts, feelings and emotions that everyone experiences can spiral into addiction or mental health problems if left unattended or ignored.
-By taking the time to understand your needs and your personal experience, you can learn how to take care of and accept yourself, and make time for the people and activities you love.
+By taking the time to understand your needs and process your personal experiences, you can learn how to take care of yourself, find acceptance, and make time for the people and activities you love.

 - Spend time with people you love.
 Close social ties with family and friends can make you feel loved, cared for and supported.
 Because of this, spending time with loved ones is an essential part of maintaining mental health.
 Every day, make sure you have at least one interaction with someone you love.
 Whether it’s a telephone call, coffee date or short visit, this small effort can go a long way.

 - Practice gratitude.
 It can be easy to let negative thoughts dominate your headspace, or forget about all the things in life that you have to be grateful for.
-But by setting aside just a few minutes a day to reflect on all that you have, you can put your struggles back into perspective, improve your mood and even sleep better.
+But by setting aside just a few minutes a day to reflect on what you have, you can put your struggles back into perspective, improve your mood and even sleep better.
+Making a list or keeping a gratitude journal is another way to practice gratitude and gives you something to refer to when you’re having a hard time thinking thankful thoughts.

 - Find hobbies you enjoy.
 Part of understanding yourself includes knowing what you like doing.
 If you already have hobbies you enjoy, make time for them.
 If you don’t, explore what interests you.
 Whether it’s painting landscapes, reading historical fiction or practicing taekwondo, activities that you find fulfilling can enrich your life.